With permission, Mr Speaker, I would like to make a statement about coronavirus.

 Absolutely.
 The people of Scarborough have been well represented and well led by my right hon.
 Friend.
 They are doing a great job in following the social distancing rules and making sure that they take appropriate precautions, and as a result, the disease has been suppressed in Scarborough.
 I am sure that the people of Scarborough will be able to enjoy summer safely.

 I am absolutely determined to see that happen.
 Many British companies have stepped up to the plate to deliver PPE, and a very significant proportion of our PPE will be manufactured in the UK by the end of the year.
 It is a very important part of our global resilience.

-The much-loved author of “Don’t Put Mustard in the Custard”, Mr Michael Rosen has broadcast very eloquently on the BBC about his experience of excellent healthcare in the local Whittington Hospital.
-However, what he has also expressed very eloquently on Twitter is the sequelae or after-effects of covid.
-What urgent steps is the Minister taking to address having tailor-made, experienced, proper healthcare in the community for those who are still suffering months after they have had covid?
+The much-loved author of “Don’t Put Mustard in the Custard”, Mr Michael Rosen, has broadcast very eloquently on the BBC about his experience of excellent healthcare in his local Whittington Hospital.
+However, what he has also described very eloquently on Twitter are the sequelae or after-effects of covid.
+What urgent steps is the Minister taking to address the need for tailor-made, experienced, proper healthcare in the community for those who are still suffering months after they have had covid?